-Application that sorts radiology reports based on urgency of the findings using a classifier.
+Sorts radiology reports based on urgency using a machine learning classifier.

-Chatbot that helps teens practice dealing with cyberbullies in a safe environment while providing feedback and encouragement to improve confidence.
+Chatbot that helps teens practice dealing with cyberbullies in a safe environment.

-Smartwatch app for physicians that displays customized notifications for critical results from patient lab work.
+Smartwatch app for physicians that displays customized notifications for critical lab results.

-First health IT app developed for the Pebble smartwatch.
+First healthcare app developed for the Pebble smartwatch.

-I'm a physician and software developer experienced in creating applications leveraging a variety of technology including machine learning, natural language processing, wearables and IoT devices.
+I'm a physician and software developer experienced in creating digital health applications leveraging a variety of technology including machine learning, wearables & IoT devices, and interoperability standards such as HL7 FHIR.
 I started coding at a young age and have always been passionate about innovation at the intersection of healthcare and technology.

-I recieved my bachelors degree from Cornell University where I also co-founded the largest student media group, and my MD from Albany Medical College where I did research in nanomedicine.
+I recieved my bachelors degree from Cornell University and my MD from the Albany Medical College.
 I completed a residency program in Internal Medicine from the Icahn School of Medicine at Mount Sinai.
-I'm currently a board-certified Internal Medicine physician with experience in primary care, hospital medicine, critical care, and telehealth.
+I'm currently a practicing, board-certified Internal Medicine physician.

-Along the way, I've created many apps for healthcare and other industries, including early work integrating conversational AI and wearables with electronic health record systems.
-I've worked with machine learning applied to clinical use cases and co-founded a TechStars-backed health tech startup helping clinicians extract useful insights from free-text clinical documents.
+I've created many applications including early work integrating conversational AI and wearables with electronic health record systems.
+I've worked with machine learning applied to clinical data and co-founded a startup as a medical student helping clinicians extract useful insights from free-text clinical documents.

-Early on in the COVID-19 pandemic, I built and deployed solutions with teams in the US, UK, Sweden and Germany.
-I advised health tech startups in several countries through the European Commission's EUvsVirus program.
-I co-founded a social venture to help small businesses in the UK struggling due to economic lockdown, launched in partnership with several town councils and the University of Cambridge Judge Business School.
+During the COVID-19 pandemic, I built solutions with teams in the US, UK, Sweden and Germany.
+I was a mentor in the European Commission's #EUvsVirus program and co-founded Localing, an initiative to help small businesses in the UK struggling due to economic lockdown, launched with the support of the University of Cambridge Judge Business School's Accelerate incubator.